 Data talent is identifiable

-Sales teams in professional and collegiate sports are sitting on a mountain of data – some of value and some not.
+Sales teams in the sales and entertainment space sit on a mountain of data – some of value and some not.
 “Data analysis” is not included in the job descriptions of most revenue leaders.
 As such, the sports industry has looked to a new breed of data talent to help vet data partners and decipher the messages hidden in data sets.
 Without significant data expertise, these highly specialized positions are difficult to hire.
 Those analysts who do not have the necessary qualifications or knowledge put their organizations at significant risk.
 So, without a background in data science or analytics, does the leadership team know how to hire the right person?
 And how will they know if their analytics teams are any good?
 There are a few warning signals to look out for when spotting or evaluating data talent.

 Helpful data professionals will explain concepts using common language